Geoscience Information Society Bylaws

 Section 1.
-Composition. -- The Executive Board shall consist of the elected Officers, the Publications Manager, and the Newsletter Editor.
+Composition. -- The Executive Board shall consist of the elected Officers, and ex-officio nonvoting members as appointed by the President.

 Section 2.
 Duties and Responsibilities. -- The Executive Board shall be the governing and policy-making body of the Society and shall have all the powers conferred on it by law, by the Articles of Incorporation, and by these Bylaws.
 The Executive Board shall conduct the affairs of the Society and shall report on its activities at the Annual Business Meeting of the Society.

 Section 3.
 Meetings of the Executive Board. -- The Executive Board shall meet during the Annual Meeting and at other times deemed necessary by the President.
-These meetings may take the form of scheduled telephone conference calls.
 A quorum shall consist of a majority of the voting members of the Executive Board.

 ARTICLE V: COMMITTEES